L&S Teaching Mentors Program

 Teaching Departments: Mead Witter School of Music

 Daria Tennikova is a third year Doctoral Student at the Mead Witter School of Music, studying composition and piano performance, currently working on her dissertation project.
 She has completed her undergraduate Degree in Music Performance at UW-Madison in 2014, and a Master’s Degree in composition at Rice University in Houston in 2017, where she also took courses in higher education classroom pedagogy.
 Daria is a TA in Music Theory department.
+Daria has been teaching for over 10 years, and her experience encompasses various fields and age groups from 2-year-olds to adults of all ages.
+She has taught music theory, piano, composition, Russian and German languages, chess tactics and strategies.
+Her favorite subjects to teach are piano and music theory.
+Daria enjoys revealing the structure and meaningful details of the musical canvas to the students, aiming to illuminate their understanding of the musical language and enhance their potential as sensible interpreters.

 Her teaching approach is driven by the desire to inspire the students to learn and discover the depths of the subject even beyond the classroom.
 In class she often stresses the direct connection between theory and performance practice, to get everyone in the room to participate and think critically about their own experiences.
 It is Daria’s strong conviction that an essential component of a successful teaching style is a flexible approach to finding solutions for any task, because we all learn differently and want to be involved in the process in a comfortable and efficient way.
 She always shares multiple methods of working on a task or assignment and explains the nuances of each method with concrete examples, so to help guide each student towards their right way.